 C-sections are often a necessity due to errors or issues that arise during childbirth.
 While this procedure is carried out every day, without negative consequences for the mother or the newborn, in some instances there can be problems that occur due to a C-section.
 When mistakes are made, the life of the child and the mother can be in danger, and even if both parties end up healthy afterward, some complications can have long-term impacts that might not be readily apparent.

-If you or a loved one has suffered injuries due to medical malpractice that occurs during a C-section, then call a NY birth injury attorney at Wingate, Russotti, Shapiro & Halperin, LLP today at (212) 986-7353.
+If you or a loved one has suffered injuries due to medical malpractice that occurs during a C-section in New York, then call a NY birth injury attorney at Wingate, Russotti, Shapiro, Moses & Halperin, LLP today at (212) 986-7353.
 Discuss your situation with us and we can help you understand your rights and explain the options available to you.
 Make sure that you and your family are properly compensated for any injury and protect the ones you love.